deathtothecorporation/jekyll-blog/_posts/2024-05-31-vinney-post.md

 ---
-title: vinney post
+title: vinney solo post
 authors:
 - vc
+visible: true
 ---

-written by me
+this post only has one author